Frank Oates

 In 1873 Oates set off on a major expedition to explore the unknown territory north of the Zambesi River.
 During this trip he recorded and collected previously unknown species of trees and wildlife in Matabeleland.
 His name – and importance to science – is commemorated in the scientific name given to these various species, of “oatesii”.

 On 31st December 1874 he reached the Victoria Falls, probably the first European to see them since David Livingstone.
 It was, he recorded in his diary, “a day never to be forgotten”.
 On the journey home, he fell ill and died of fever on 5th February 1875.
-Frank Oates’ book Matabele Land and the Victoria Falls; A Naturalist’s Wanderings in the Interior of South Africa published in 1881 after his death is regarded as one of the seminal early texts on this part of Africa.
+Frank Oates’ book Matabele Land and the Victoria Falls; A Naturalist’s Wanderings in the Interior of South Africa was published in 1881 after his death and is regarded as one of the seminal early texts on this part of Africa.